ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 The period at the end indicates that it is a hard constraint.

-You can refer the Output.mln file present in the Project/Alchemy Directory.
+You can refer the output_1153.mln file present in the Project/Alchemy Directory.

 **Testing in Alchemy**